 Thyroid Cancer is one of the fastest growing cancers in America and one of the most curable.
 Many people, especially in the early stages of thyroid cancer, do not experience symptoms.
 As the cancer develops, symptoms can include a lump or nodule in the front of the neck, hoarseness or difficulty speaking, swollen lymph nodes, a pain in the throat or neck, and difficulty swallowing or breathing.

-Sources: American Thyroid Association, American Association of Clinical Endocrinologists, National Cancer Institute, American Cancer Society, LifeWork Strategies EAP, and Washington and Shady Grove Adventist Hospitals.
+Sources: American Thyroid Association, American Association of Clinical Endocrinologists, National Cancer Institute, American Cancer Society, LifeWork Strategies EAP, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.